HomeTECHNOLOGYInnovationTechnology to Spur Africa’s Economy Beyond 2023

 Continental Free Trade Boost

-Speaking during a Business and Policy Dialogue organised by the African Continental Free Trade Area (AfCFTA) Secretariat, Ghana Finance Minister Ken Ofori-Atta urged African leaders to leverage on technology to build the continent’s economy
+Speaking during a Business and Policy Dialogue by the African Continental Free Trade Area (AfCFTA) Secretariat, Ghana Finance Minister Ken Ofori-Atta urged African leaders to leverage on technology to build the continent’s economy

 “We are at an important crossed roads and remain little doubt that our adoption of new technologies will prove fundamental to our economic growth,” he said.